phwes/katacoda-scenarios/apache-docker/step1.md

 Note that with the `-v` parameter, the mysql_volume is created automatically.

 ## Test the MySQL database
 *Note: Katacoda can experience some frome time to time.
-Meaning that a command fails.
-Wait a moment and try the command again.*
+Meaning that if a command fails, wait a moment and then try the command again.*
 To access...
 `mysql -uroot -pguest -h 172.18.0.2 -P 3306`{{execute}}
 Try a command...